 This hike starts at Mount Butler Road and ends at the Braemar Hill shopping centre.
 While the shaded trail is not difficult, it consists of some steps and rocky segments.
 Worth packing enough water, even though it’s a short one.
-At the end of the hike are several restaurants and a coffee shop – plenty of incentive to get your butt moving!
+At the end of the hike are several restaurants and a coffee shop — plenty of incentive to get you moving!

 Distance: 3 km